-Injured Employee Name: Today's Date Your Phone Number: Your Name: Your Phone Number: Relationship with injured employee: Immediate Supervisor 🗌 Other Explain: Date and Time of Incident: Where did the accident occur?
-What was the employee doing when the he incident occurred?
-What objects or substance, if any harm ned the employee?
-Were they treated in the Emergency Re n inpatient? \Box Yes \Box No Did the doctor take them off of work \Box Yes \Box N If treatment or first aid was given onsi te, explain the type of care they received: If treatment was given away from the worksite, list the name and address of the facility it was given: What was the reason the employee wa is in the area that the accident occurred?
+Injured Employee Name: Today's Date Your Phone Number: Your Name: Your Phone Number: Date and Time of Incident: Immediate Supervisor Other Explain: Where did the accident occur?
+What was the employee doing when the What objects or substance, if any harme d the employee?
+Were they treated in the Emergency Roc edical attention?
+Yes No On Premise Outside medical assistance om?
+Yes No inpatient?
+Yes No Did the doctor take them off of work Yes No If treatment or first aid was given onsite e, explain the type of care they received: If treatment was given away from the wo orksite, list the name and address of the facility it was given: What was the reason the employee was i in the area that the accident occurred?
 Were they supposed to be in that area?
+How did the accident occur?
 Who else saw the accident?
 Who did you report it to?
-What body part(s) was injured and how w was it affected?
-What was the employee doing at the ti ime of the accident?
-What were the environmental conditio ons at the time of the accident? t led up to the accident?
-What was done immediately after the i incident?
-What unsafe conditions or actions cont tributed to the accident? · · · · · · · · · · · · · · · · · · · What system design and implementation on problems contributed to the accident??
-What actions can and will be taken to reduce unsafe conditions and actions?
-I agree the above is true and accurate Supervisor's Name (please print):
+What body part(s) was injured and how was it affected?
+What was the employee doing at the tim ne of the accident? s at the time of the accident?
+What were the sequence of events that le ed up to the accident?
+What was done immediately after the in- cident?
+What unsafe conditions or actions contri ibuted to the accident?
+What system design and implementation n problems contributed to the accident??
+What actions can and will be taken to re educe unsafe conditions and actions?
+Lagrage the above is true or descent I agree the above is true and accurate Supervisor's Name (please print): Date: